 As a lessee, we recognize a right-of-use asset and a corresponding lease liability based on the present value of future lease payments, less any lease incentives receivable, when the lessor makes the leased asset available for use to CIBC, based on the non-cancellable portion of the lease term, adjusted for any renewal or termination options that are reasonably certain to be exercised.
 Measurement of the right-of-use asset also includes any initial direct costs of procuring the lease, any lease payments made or lease incentives received prior to lease commencement, and the estimated cost of remediating the underlying asset at the end of the lease term.
 Discount rates are based on the rate implicit in the lease, if determinable, or on CIBC's incremental borrowing rate.
 Where a property lease contains both a lease and non-lease component, we have elected not to allocate the consideration in the contract to each of the components.
-Subsequent to initial measurement, CIBC measures the lease liability by increasing the carrying amount to reflect interest on the lease liability based on the discount rate at the time of recognition and reducing the carrying amount to reflect lease payments made during the period, net of any remeasurements for lease reassessment or modifications.
+Subsequent to initial measurement, CIBC measures the lease liability based on the discount rate at the time of recognition and reducing the carrying amount to reflect interest on the lease liability based on the discount rate at the time of modifications.
 The right-of-use asset is measured using the cost model, and is amortized on a straight-line basis over the lease term.
 Right-of-use assets and the corresponding lease liabilities, including asset retirement obligations, are recognized in Property and equipment and Other liabilities, respectively, on our consolidated balance sheet.